corbado/example-passkeys-python-django/README.md

 log in successfully via the Corbado service on the login page, they are redirected to the home page where they can log out and view protected content.

-Please see the [full blog post](https://www.corbado.com/blog/django-passkeys) to understand all the required steps to integrate passkeys into React apps.
+Please see the [full blog post](https://www.corbado.com/blog/django-passkeys) to understand all the required steps to integrate passkeys into Django apps.

 ## Tools and Technologies Used